Photodynamic melting of phase-reversed charge stripes and enhanced condensation: Time-dependent Perturbation Theory for the photoirradiation

 \section{Time-dependent Perturbation Theory for the photoirradiation}

-The main text explains the enhancement of zero-momentum occupancy and the melting of the charge $\pi$-phase shift by targeting eigenstates of the low-lying equilibrium energy spectrum.
+The main text explains how to enhance zero-momentum occupancy and melt the charge $\pi$-phase shift by targeting eigenstates of the low-lying equilibrium energy spectrum.
 The manner by which this targeting is achieved is through the tuning of the pulse properties, in particular its frequency, such that at long times, the weight of the target state in the time-evolving wavefunction $|\psi(t)\rangle$ is maximized.
 We now explain how this arises as a consequence of time-dependent perturbation theory applied to the pulsed driving --- Ref.~\cite{Shirakawa2020} describes an equivalent analysis in another lattice model.